 At PSE, we know school bus drivers carry the most precious cargo around.
 That’s why we helped simplify new CDL testing requirements and are working to increase funding for pupil transportation.
 We also promoted a bill that would allow school district to place cameras on school bus stop paddles, an idea thought up by our members.

-The technology has changed, but secretaries are still the people who keep our schools running smoothly.
-PSE has worked to streamline many state reporting requirements, including Becca runaway/truancy laws and ensure that secretaries receive the training they need to stay on top of their job and the technology that comes with it.
+The technology has changed, but office professionals are still the people who keep our schools running smoothly.
+PSE has worked to streamline many state reporting requirements, including Becca runaway/truancy laws and ensure that office professionals receive the training they need to stay on top of their job and the technology that comes with it.

 Maintenance and grounds